-We’re pulling insights and shared experiences from EdCo Member, Lindsay Roe of Cohort 3.
-Lindsay recently collaborated with Joel Bezaire, finding a way for students to utilize Desmos across the curriculum.
-The product of their collaboration quickly spread throughout the school, reaching EdCo Member Courtney Elko in the process.
-Joining EdCo provides direct connection to amazing educators like Lindsay.
-Click here to join Lindsay and hundreds of other teachers who have already benefited from the power of collaboration and the Educators’ Cooperative’s professional community. https://educatorscooperative.com/application/
+EdCo Member, Lindsay Roe, recently collaborated with Joel Bezaire to find a way for students to utilize Desmos across the curriculum.
+The product of their collaboration quickly spread throughout the school, reaching EdCo Member, Courtney Elko, in the process.
+Joining EdCo provides a direct connection to amazing educators like Lindsay, Joel, and Courtney.

 Desmos was ideally suited to support newcomer ELs given its picture and word drag, card sort, and sketch/annotation tool capabilities.
 Additionally, there were many ways to code the components so that students could check their own work for accuracy which improved the quality of asynchronous lessons that were frequently needed throughout the year.
 It was really exciting to see students grow in their independent use of these materials.

 Here is an activity builder of Desmos activity types that support newcomers (and all students) as well as a video demonstrating some of the codes and functionality.
 Even though virtual learning is hopefully nearing an end, I anticipate I will continue to use Desmos as a lesson tool given how many of the activities allow all students, regardless of language level, to show their thinking.
 While I used to spend A LOT of hours cutting up sorts and sequencing pictures, Desmos gives a more efficient way to accomplish the same tasks.